How Do You Express Yourself?

 - Poems must be the writer’s own work and may not be submitted without the poet’s knowledge and consent.

-- All poets must be in grades 2-12 and live in the City of Dallas or attend a Dallas school.
+- All poets must be in grades 2-12 and live in the City of Dallas or attend a school within Dallas city limits.

 - Entries must not exceed 20 lines.

 - Only one entry per poet.

 - Poems accepted in English and in Spanish.

 - All entries become the property of The Friends of the Dallas Public Library & Dallas Public Library.

 Poems may also be dropped off at any Dallas Public Library location.
 Attach the completed entry form found at www.dallaslibrary.org/poetry

 Paint, pencils, crayons and InDesign – use your favorite medium to design a book cover for the annual Express Yourself Youth Poetry Competition winners’ anthology.